tel/old-blog/_posts/2014-07-12-mutable_algorithms_in_immutable_languges_part_1.md

 But that will have to come a little later.
 It's slightly trickier than it looks.
 For anyone eager to jump ahead, try implementing it using `IO` and `State S` where `S` includes an `IntMap`.
-The simple version using an `IntMap` will have a subtle bug.
+The simple version using an `IntMap` will have a subtle API bug which will allow bad state to seep in.

 But that's all to come!